WaqasSultani/ActionLocalization_CVPR16/README.md

 [3] M. Schmidt.
 Graphical model structure learning with l1- regularization.
 In Ph.D.
 Thesis, 2010.

+The modified [1] and [2] can downloaded from this webpage under Matlab code: http://crcv.ucf.edu/projects/videolocalization_images//

 In case of any comments, please drop me an email at waqas5163@gmail.com.